 Even if you’re from the “if-it-ain’t-broke-don’t-fix-it” school of thought and business is going well, it’s still important to embrace digital marketing tools, which can build brand awareness, future-proof your company, and aid business growth.
 No business wants to become irrelevant or fall by the wayside, which is why it’s critical for you to have an online marketing plan.

-Home improvement and repair industry grew by 3% to $420 billion in 2020 and is set to increase by another 4% in 2021
+Home improvement and repair industry grew by 3% to $420 billion in 2020 and increased by another 4% in 2021

 Today, you can target new customers based on their physical location, age bracket, and what they look for on Google Search.
 When properly implemented, the return on investment with digital marketing is virtually guaranteed.
 As experts in the field, we’ve put together a guide that covers contractor marketing basics to inspire you and demonstrate how effectively it generates business leads.